mewler/mewbot/CONTRIBUTING.md

 of the functional details of the changes.

 ## Pull Requests: Getting Stuff Into The Project

+Before you start work on a new feature, please check the issues to reduce the chance of duplication of work.
+If there is not an issue for that work you are planning to do, create one and describe your intent.
+This issue my collect early feedback and suggestions that will help guide your work.

 When a piece of work is ready for review (including feedback during development), you can open a pull request on GitHub.
 As with code and commits,